yfuruyama/Data-Section-Fixture/README.md

     my $dbh = DBI->connect(...);

     with_fixture($dbh, sub {
-        # fixture data is available inside this scope.
+        # fixture data is only accessible inside this scope.
         my $rows = $dbh->selectall_arrayref('SELECT id FROM t ORDER BY id');
         is_deeply $rows, [[1], [2], [3]];
     });